-- i) use of self-generated electricity through photovoltaic systems installed at the corporate sites (e.g., logistics hub in Castel San Giovanni (Piacenza) and at the Stone Island corporate site in Ravarino (Modena)) - ii) use of electricity from renewable sources from energy providers for its offices, stores, logistics hubs, and production sites - iii) purchase of green energy certificates through Guarantee of Origin (GO), Renewable Energy Certificate (REC) and International Renewable Energy Certificate (I-REC)
+- i) use of self-generated electricity through photovoltaic systems installed at the corporate sites (e.g., logistics hub in Castel San Giovanni (Piacenza) and at the Stone Island corporate site in Ravarino (Modena)); - ii) use of electricity from renewable sources from energy providers for its offices, stores, logistics hubs, and production sites; - iii) purchase of green energy certificates through Energy Attribute Certificates (EACs), including, amongst others, Guarantees of Origin (GOs), New Zealand Energy Certificates (NZECs), Non-Fossil Value Certificates (NFCs) and International Renewable Energy Certificates (I-RECs).

-In the past years Moncler Group has increased the use of energy from renewable sources at its own sites worldwide and achieved its commitment to use 100% renewable energy in the Group's sites at global level by 2023.
+In the past years Moncler Group has increased the use of energy from renewable sources at its own sites worldwide and achieved its commitment to use 100% renewable energy in the Group's sites at global level.
+Since 2023, these initiatives have allowed the Group to keep scope 2 (market-based) GHG emissions related to the consumption of purchased electricity at zero at all sites worldwide.